KarlEilebrecht/text-canvas/README.md

 <img src="boxes.png" alt="top-down" height="400"/>

-Besides the basic features to print (labeled) boxes and lines into a predefined text area, this project provides support for any kind of tree-like data-structure.
+Besides the basic features to print (labeled) boxes and lines into a predefined text area ([TextCanvas](src/main/java/de/calamanari/tcanv/TextCanvas.java)), this project provides support for any kind of tree-like data-structure.
 You only need to implement a single interface ([PrintableTreeNode](src/main/java/de/calamanari/tcanv/tp/PrintableTreeNode.java)) to let the [TreePrinter](src/main/java/de/calamanari/tcanv/tp/TreePrinter.java) iterate over your custom data structure.

+ * `getNodeLabel()` returns the current's node label (starting with the root)
+ * `getNumberOfSiblings()` must return the number (`n`) of siblings of the current node
+ * `getSiblingNode(idx)` must return the corresponding sibling node (`0 .. n-1`)

-Out-of-the-box this allows for printing vertical and horizontal as well as index-like diagrams.
+Out-of-the-box this implementation allows for printing vertical and horizontal as well as index-like diagrams.

 <img src="top-down.png" alt="top-down" height="300"/>
 <img src="bottom-up.png" alt="top-down" height="300"/>